Reviewed by Lauren Guilbeault

 - Possible neural/anatomical link between schizophrenia or autism and gender dysphoria

 - History of maltreatment, neglect, or physical or sexual abuse as a child

 - Differences in the amygdala

 It’s essential to recognize that none of these potential causes has been proven to be the reason why anyone has gender dysphoria.
 There’s still a lot of research left to do before the answer is clear.
 In the end, the cause may seem less important than the effect it has on your life.

-Gender dysphoria can be a severer mental health issue.
+Gender dysphoria can be a severe mental health issue.
 It can affect your life by causing you emotional distress and making it hard to function in everyday life.
 The best way to deal with those effects is to talk to a mental health professional and get treatment.
-Start by taking a screening test, then seek help if you choose.
+You might start by taking a screening test, then seek help if you choose.
 When you address your gender dysphoria issues, you can express your thoughts and emotions in a safe place, learn to cope with the dysphoria, and consider your options.